musango-willy/musango-willy/README.md

 - 👋 Hi, I’m @musango-willy
 - 👀 I’m interested in Software Engineering,Machine Learning,Data Science,prompt engineering and andriod  apps development.
-- 🌱 I currently graduated at kabarak University with BSc.
+- 🌱 I graduated at kabarak University with BSc.
 IT Degree -december 2023.
 - 💞️ I’m looking to collaborate on Google,Microsoft ,Huawei ,safaricom and other great Tech companies.

+- currently learning:
+- .net framwork
 -
 - 📫 How to reach me :
 - Phone number: 0790079618
 -